Carly Howard

 Carly Howard (born October 7, 1993 in Midland, Ontario) is a Canadian curler from Tiny, Ontario.
+She currently skips her own team out of Toronto.
 She is the daughter of four-time World curling champion and four-time Brier champion Glenn Howard.

 Curling career

 After winning the 2010 Ontario Bantam Mixed Championship, Howard found much of her early success in university curling, winning her first Ontario University Athletics (OUA) title in 2014 for the Wilfrid Laurier Golden Hawks, defeating the Carleton Ravens team, skipped by Jamie Sinclair in the final.
 Her team of Cheryl Kreviazuk, Evangeline Fortier and Kerilynn Mathers went on to represent Laurier at the 2014 CIS/CCA Curling Championships, where they lost to the same Carleton rink in the semifinal.
 She won a second straight OUA title in 2015, when she defeated the Brock Badgers in the final.
 Her team of Mathers, Fortier and Chelsea Brandwood went on to win the bronze medal at the 2015 CIS/CCA Curling Championships.

 Howard joined the Cathy Auld team at lead position in 2014.
 The team found some early success together, winning the Royal LePage Women's Fall Classic World Curling Tour event in November of that year.
 The team played in the 2014 Curlers Corner Autumn Gold Curling Classic Grand Slam of Curling event that season, losing all three of their games.
 That season, she also played in the 2015 Canadian Mixed Doubles Curling Trials with her father Glenn.
 The pair went 5–2 in pool play, and went on to lose in the quarter-final.
 They had been ranked in first place on Curling Canada's Order of Merit ranking going into the event.

 The following season, Howard joined the Mallory Kean rink at third position.
 Howard played in her first Ontario Scotties Tournament of Hearts provincial women's championship for Kean in 2016.
 There, the team finished with a 2–7 record.